Robert Berdella: Adolescence

-By his mid-teens, Berdella had begun to display a degree of self-confidence, becoming rude and condescending to others, particularly women.
+By his mid-teens, Berdella had begun to display a degree of aggression, becoming rude and condescending to others, particularly women.
 He learned about cooking and art and developed showmanship.
-On Christmas Day 1965, the Berdella family drove to Canton, Ohio to visit relatives.
+On Christmas Day 1965, the Berdella family drove to Canton, Ohio, to visit relatives.
 That evening, Berdella's father had a heart attack at the age of 39.
 Two days later, Berdella returned to Cuyahoga Falls by himself.
-When he arrived home his family told him his father had died.
-Berdella sought solace in his Catholicismand later read extensively about many faithsbut eventually became cynical about all religion.
+When he arrived home, his family told him his father had died.
+Berdella sought solace in his Catholicism, reading extensively about many faiths.
+He eventually became cynical about all religion.

 In 1965, Berdella saw the film adaptation of the John Fowles novel The Collector.
-The plot of the film revolves around a disturbed man who stalks and then abducts a young woman whom he finds attractive, holding her captive in his windowless stone basement, and viewing her as little more than an attractive specimen.
+The plot of the film revolves around a disturbed man who stalks and then abducts a young woman whom he finds attractive, holding her captive in his windowless stone basement and viewing her as little more than an attractive specimen.
 After several weeks, the woman dies of a contracted illness despite her captor's efforts to keep her alive.
-Berdella later stated this movie had formed a lasting impression on him.
+Berdella later stated that this movie had formed a lasting impression on him.

-Shortly after the death of Berdella's father, his mother remarried; an action which was met with resentment by Berdella, who viewed the move as a form of betrayal against his father.
-As a result, he became increasingly withdrawn, and further immersed himself in the solitary activities he had participated in since childhood such as painting, collecting coins and stamps, and writing to foreign pen pals.
-Berdella would later claim that his hobby of writing to pen pals in countries such as Vietnam and Burma and the fact these pen pals would send him stamps for his collection, and photographs of mythical and historical icons, ancient cultures, and architecture would lead to his developing an avid interest in primitive art, photographs, and antiques.
-From approximately 1965, he would begin avidly collecting these artifacts; this practice would later inspire him to open his own antiques business in 1982.
+Shortly after the death of Berdella's father, his mother remarried, an action that was met with resentment by Berdella, who viewed it as a form of betrayal against his father.
+As a result, he became increasingly withdrawn and further immersed himself in the solitary activities he had participated in since childhood, such as painting, collecting coins and stamps, and writing to foreign pen pals.
+Berdella would later claim that his hobby of writing to pen pals in countries such as Vietnam and Burma and their sending him stamps, and photographs of mythical and historical icons, ancient cultures, and architecture, would lead to his avid interest in primitive art, photographs, and antiques.
+From approximately 1965, he began collecting such artifacts; this practice would inspire him to open his own antiques business in 1982.